johnboiles/homeassistant-config/esphome/README.md

 ## To upload the firmware

 Replace `air_sensor.yaml` with the desired config and compile and upload the generated firmware.
+The first time you do this you'll need to connect over USB, but subsequent uploads can happen over wifi.

     esphome air_sensor.yaml run